questionmark/qm-oap-docs/docs/_sources/deliveryodata/answerupload.txt

     AttemptID
         An integer reference to the associated attempt (required).

+        The attempt must have an associated snapshot which defines the exact version of the assessment that was delivered externally.

+        An attempt can only ever be taken once, either online or externally.
+Therefore, you cannot upload a set of results for an attempt that is already associated with a result record (see :od:prop:`Attempt.ResultID`).

     QuestionAndChoices
         An array of objects describing the response to each question.